 Then there are the salaries, remember the owner wants $100,000 per year.
-You can figure the other project manager, the one that is onsite all the time costs $80,000 per year.
+You can figure the other project manager, the one that is on site all the time costs $80,000 per year.
 Add to this their fringe benefits, taxes and you end up over $200,000 just for this one line item.
-So it isn’t unreasonable to think of $300,000 for these indirect costs.
+Thus, it isn’t unreasonable to think of $300,000 for these indirect costs.

 It actually gets a lot worse because many residential types of contractors use a form of Adjusted Gross Sales Price in the contractual relationships with their customers.
 It is very similar to what happens when you buy a home.
 The original contract is for $200,000 but you will only sign if you get an allowance for any mortgage points and fronted costs.
 Well, the contractor does the same thing.
 Furthermore, just like any seller of real estate, he has closing costs.
-So in his case the revenue is adjusted to get net revenue, so in reality it follows this presentation format:
+In his case, the revenue is adjusted to get net revenue; thus, it follows this presentation format:

 This is the markup on direct costs just to get a 4% net profit after taxes.
-If you want 9%, then the markup is nearly 35% (not 32.5 like some of you may think because the additional 5% is after taxes which means you need to add a little more than 7% to the 27.53%).
+If you want 9% (which is really the minimum), then the markup is nearly 35% (not 32.5 like some of you may think because the additional 5% is after taxes which means you need to add a little more than 7% to the 27.53%).